-With rugged mountain ranges, lush wetland valleys and the hottest desert in the continent, Nevada animals are as diverse as the landscapes themselves.
-In northern Nevada, you’ll find the Great Basin’s sweeping valleys and massive ranges—as well as towering, aspen-studded peaks poking into the alpine zone—while southern Nevada’s Mojave Desert lands boast some of the lowest, hottest, and driest conditions in North America, with plenty in between.
-These varied regions feature thousands of creatures—some found nowhere else on earth—while others pass through annually.
-And it doesn’t take much to find them.
+In northern Nevada, you’ll encounter the Great Basin’s sweeping valleys and massive ranges, as well as towering, aspen-studded peaks poking into the alpine zone.
+At the other end of the scale, southern Nevada’s Mojave Desert boasts some of the lowest, hottest, and driest conditions in North America.
+These regions feature thousands of creatures—some found nowhere else on Earth—while others pass through annually.
+Best of all, it doesn’t take much to find them.

-Even a short hop north of Las Vegas—whether you’re looking for a quick beyond-the-Strip day trip or a true off-the-grid, back-to-nature experience, wildlife-filled outdoor recreational opportunities abound on the largest wildlife management area in the Lower 48.
-Even closer to your resort, you’ll find a birders paradise at the Henderson Birdviewing Preserve.
-Cruising around southern Nevada, be on the lookout for desert tortoise, reptiles, jackrabbits, rare pupfish species, and bighorn sheep roaming freely in their natural habitats.
+Whether you’re looking for a quick beyond-the-Strip day trip or a true off-the-grid, back-to-nature experience, outdoor recreation opportunities abound just north of Las Vegas in the largest wildlife management area in the Lower 48.
+Even closer to your resort, you’ll find a birders paradise at the Henderson Bird Viewing Preserve.
+Cruising around southern Nevada, be on the lookout for desert tortoises, reptiles, jackrabbits, rare pupfish species, and bighorn sheep roaming freely in their natural habitats.